The Poisson-Gaussian Mixture Process: A Flexible and Robust Approach for Non-Gaussian Geostatistical Modeling: A novel family of geostatistical models

-Lemma $\ref{lemma1}$ provides the conditions required for the pair composed of a marginal and a conditional probability measures to define a valid joint probability measure.
-The Lemma considers a general framework, unlike the versions found in the literature which only consider finite-dimensional real measurable spaces.
-The proofs of Lemma $\ref{lemma1}$ and Theorem $\ref{theoexistence}$ are presented in Appendix $\ref{appendixA}$.
+Lemma 1 establishes the necessary conditions for a pair consisting of a marginal and a conditional probability measure to define a valid joint probability measure.
+Unlike similar results in the literature, this lemma applies to a more general setting rather than being restricted to finite-dimensional real measurable spaces.
+The proofs for Lemma 1 and Theorem 1 are provided in Appendix A.